-Policy No. 3357:15-14-10 Page 1 of 8 Effective: 10/15/2009 Revised: 01/18/2014 Revised: 02/22/2015 Revised: 05/29/2020 Revised: 06/05/2023
+Policy No. 3357:15-14-10 Effective: 10/15/2009 Page 1 of 8 Revised: 01/18/2014

 It is customary and reasonable to pay the necessary travel expenses of employees incurred in the performance of their college jobs.
 The President, with the assistance of the Vice President of Business, Finance, and Information Technology, will establish travel procedures to define allowable and unallowable expenses, rates and methods, authorization, documentation, and reimbursement.
 The Board will approve any changes in reimbursement rates included in the travel procedures.